EnterpriseDB/hdfs_fdw/README.md

 	`'default'`.
   * `table_name`: Name of the metastore table.
 Default is the same as foreign table name.
+  * `enable_join_pushdown`: Similar to the server-level option, but can be configured at table level as well.
+Default is `true`.

 Using HDFS FDW with Apache Hive on top of Hadoop